UttaranB127/Text2Gestures/README.md

 On running `main.py`, the code will train the network and generate sample gestures post-training.

-We also provide a pretrained model inside the `models` directory.
+We also provide a pretrained model for download at [this link](https://drive.google.com/file/d/1-i4dPMxz38bJOU41c8jDmkiiESqZV5-W/view?usp=sharing).
+If using this model, save it inside `$BASE/models/mpi` directory.
 Set the command-line argument `--train` to `False` to skip training and use this model directly for evaluation.
 The generated samples are stored in the automatically created `render` directory.
 We generate all the 145 test samples by deafult and also store the corresponding ground truth samples for comparison.
 We have tested that the samples, stored in `.bvh` files, are compatible with blender.